 - GASOLINE IS HIGHLY FLAMMA-BLE: - Always turn the engine off when refueling. - Take care not to spill any gasoline on the engine or exhaust pipe(s)/muffler(s) when refueling. - Never refuel while smoking or in the vicinity of an open flame. - Never start the engine or let it run for any length of time in a closed area.
 The exhaust fumes are poisonous and may cause loss of consciousness and death within a short time.
-Always operate your motorcycle in an area that has adequate ventilation. - Always turn the engine off before leaving the motorcycle unattended and remove the key from the main switch.
+Always operate your motorcycle in an area that has adequate ventilation. - Always turn the engine off before leaving the motorcycle unattended.
+For models equipped with a main switch: Remove the key from the main switch.
 When parking the motorcycle, note the following: - The engine and exhaust pipe(s)/ muffler(s) may be hot, therefore, park the motorcycle in a place